lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 date: "2022-08-19"
 path: "/blog/react-caching-api-responses"
 description: Exploring different use cases and solutions to cache responses on API fetch in React
-tags: ["react", "cache", "zustand", "fetch", "intermediate"]
+tags: ["react", "cache", "zustand", "fetch", "advanced", "intermediate"]
 date_updated: "2022-08-21"
 ---

 # Intro

-Caching in your webapp can reduce network calls, save local resources, and thus improve the overall performance and user experience.
+Caching API calls in your webapp can reduce network calls, reduce backend and database load, and thus improve the overall performance and user experience.

-One opportunity to cache is when your app fetches data from the same API multiple times.
-Instead of doing the same call again and again, we can cache the payload per unique URL and save a network call.
+There can be cases when your app might fetch data from a same set of API endpoints multiple times.
+Instead of doing a call twice, you can cache the payload per unique URL and save a trip to the backend.
 This becomes beneficial for larger payloads or slower APIs.

 We'll explore different scenarios and possible caching techniques and tools.
 Let's get into it!

 # Scenarios

 To cover our async bases, I'd like to differentiate the cases when the API is called.
-The fetch can be triggered by a "user event" like a button click or hitting a key; or triggered on component load (and updates) in React.
+The fetch can be triggered by a "user event" like a button click or hitting a key; or triggered the first time the component loads.

 Another factor is where the cache lives and how is it managed.
-The cache maybe only needed by one component instance or shared by multiple components.
+The cache maybe only needed by one component instance, or shared by multiple components.

 You'll see shortly why I made these distinctions, but just keep that in mind.

-# I. One component fetching the same API on event trigger
+# I. One component fetching the same API on a user event

-> If you have a component fetching same URL on user event
+This is for when you have once component that may fetch the same URL multiple times, on a user event like a button click, form submit, etc

 Suppose we have a simple search UI that calls [Hacker News Algolia API](https://hn.algolia.com/api) for a given search term.
 It's always the same results for the same search term, e.g. `/api/v1/search?hitsPerPage=5&query=react`, so we can cache per URL.